Henry Honychurch Gorringe: Early life

 Henry Honychurch Gorringe was born in the British colony of Barbados on August 11, 1841.
 His father served as rector to St. Michael's Cathedral.
 Young Henry came to the United States at a young age, entering the merchant marine.

 During the Civil War, he enlisted in the Union Navy, entering on July 13, 1862, with the rank of Mate, serving in the Mississippi Squadron.
 He received promotion to Acting Ensign on October 1, 1862, to Acting Master on September 26, 1863, to Acting Volunteer Lieutenant on April 27, 1864, and to Acting Volunteer Lieutenant Commander on July 10, 1865.
 Gorringe elected to stay in the Navy after the war, receiving a regular commission as a Lieutenant on March 12, 1868, and was promoted to Lieutenant Commander on December 18, 1868.

-Gorringe discovered the underwater mountain range now known as the Gorringe Sea Bank in 1875, while commanding the exploration vessel Gettysburg.
+Gorringe discovered the underwater mountain range now known as the Gorringe Ridge in 1875, while commanding the exploration vessel Gettysburg.
 That same year he compiled a book on the exploration of the Río de la Plata, published by the U.S. Hydrographic Office.
 He served in the Mediterranean in 1876–1878.